EPS welcomes a new Reviews Editor

-We are pleased to announce to our readers that the Impact Factor for European Political Science increased to 1.141 in 2018 from 0.806 in 2017.
+We are very happy to announce to our readers that the Impact Factor for European Political Science increased to 1.141 in 2018 from 0.806 in 2017.
 We are also pleased to report that the five year Impact Factor has also increased to 1.266 in 2018 from 0.833 in 2017.

 The journal Impact Factor is a measure of the frequency of citation which reflects the average number of citations to articles that are published in academic journals.
 The increase in Impact Factor for EPS over both a one-year and five-year period is a significant achievement for the journal, not least since the journal represents the profession and therefore has a broader range of articles than other research journals.
 This increase is a reflection on the high quality of articles that are published in EPS.
 As editors, we are extremely grateful to the authors who publish in EPS, to our reviewers for the significant contribution to the work of the journal, our Editorial Board members valuable participation and to the support that we receive from the wider editorial team.
 We look forward to seeing a continued upward rise in the journal in 2019.